 The library offers after school programming to youths in grades one through seven in the fall.
 1st through 4th grade 123 STEAM classes and 5th through 7th grade Let’s Discover!
 STEM classes offer the young people an opportunity to learn about Science, Technology, Engineering, Art and Mathematics through hands-on projects.
 Makerspace is held the 3rd Tuesday of each month from September through April, 3:30pm – 5:00pm.

 Summer Learning Program

-An annual Summer Reading Program is offered through the library.
+An annual Summer Learning Program is offered through the library.
 A theme for the program is designated each year, and activities and special events are planned to coordinate with the theme.
 Registration begins in June.
 Children ages 3 to 6 years are offered a Read Aloud program.
 Students ages 7 to 12 years can participate in School Age Programs.
 Students ages 12+ years have a chance to take part in a teen summer reading program.
 There are also special programs for children throughout the summer.